MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

     <th>Method Description</th>
   </tr>
   <tr>
-    <td>After the user clicks “Remove To-Do Item” next to a To-Do list entry this function relays the information to the databaseFacade class where it will be removed from the database. </td>
+    <td>Removes a user specified item from the To-Do list.
+After the user clicks “Remove To-Do Item” next to a To-Do list entry this function relays the information to the databaseFacade class where it will be removed from the database. </td>
   </tr>
   <tr>
     <th>Method Pseudo Code</th>